 “He has produced a new health and safety book, re-written and added to our risk assessments and introduced new ways of doing things that are saving us time.
 One of these procedures has reduced our loading times while making it safer for all staff involved.

 “Before, we were having a monthly health and safety meeting, but working with Mike has made us that much more efficient that we only need to catch up quarterly now, so there’s a cost saving benefit there too.
-We trust that ABG will make sure we know what we’re doing and that way we’re all on the same page.
+We trust that Alan Boswell Risk Management will make sure we know what we’re doing and that way we’re all on the same page.
 It’s working really well for us so far.”

 Only a matter of time

 It’s impossible to speak to anyone this year without mentioning Covid 19.
 The pandemic has caused a crisis that affects both our lives and our livelihoods.
 How have Cross Country Carriers been coping?

 “Although we’d starting making plans for a possible lockdown, like many employers we were worried at the start of March.
 December and January are the quietest months for us, so we were facing the possibility of our quiet time carrying on indefinitely.
 During lockdown though, people switched to online ordering – we’ve actually noticed around a 15-20% increase in online orders against last year due to increased demand.

 “If we take the pandemic out, the next obstacle for us is sustainability.
 With more towns becoming low emissions zones, we’ve got to start looking ways to make our fleet more environmentally friendly.

 “The routing systems we use now are more sophisticated than ever, so you can pinpoint the postcode you’re delivering to, which means vehicle efficiency goes up and your carbon footprint goes down.
 But if places become zero emissions zones we will need to find a new way of doing things, as they don’t currently make electric trucks that go for the distance we need.
 Still, with technological advances, it’s only a matter of time.”